Tim Murtagh

-Timothy James Murtagh (born 2 August 1981) is an English-born Irish cricketer who is the current club captain of Middlesex County Cricket Club.
+Timothy James Murtagh (born 2 August 1981) is a retired English-born Irish cricketer who played for Middlesex County Cricket Club.

-He is a left-handed batsman and a right-arm fast-medium bowler who represented England in the 2000 ICC Under-19 Cricket World Cup.
+He was a left-handed batsman and a right-arm fast-medium bowler who previously represented England in the 2000 ICC Under-19 Cricket World Cup.

-Murtagh played for the Surrey county team from 2000 to 2006, then moved to Middlesex, where he has played since.
+Murtagh played for the Surrey county team from 2000 to 2006, then moved to Middlesex, whom he represented from 2007 to 2023.

 He first played for Ireland in 2012.
 In May 2018, he was one of the eleven cricketers to play in Ireland's first Test match, against Pakistan.

 In November 2018, he was named the Men's International Player of the Year at the annual Cricket Ireland Awards.
 The following month, he was one of nineteen players to be awarded a central contract by Cricket Ireland for the 2019 season.
 In November 2019, Murtagh announced his retirement from international cricket, remaining with Middlesex CCC for two years instead.